codepath/android_guides/RxJava-and-RxBinding.md

 ## Overview

 One of the benefits of using [[RxJava|RxJava]] is the ability to compose asynchronous events in a more straightforward way.
 Complex UI interactions in Android can also be greatly simplified too, especially when there are multiple UI events that can trigger.
-To describe the interaction pattern with standard Android code, you would usually need to use a combination of both `listeners`, `Handlers` and `AsyncTask` (see [this ebook](http://www.oreilly.com/programming/free/files/rxjava-for-android-app-development.pdf)) for an example.
+To describe the interaction pattern with standard Android code, you would usually need to use a combination of both `listeners`, `Handlers` and `AsyncTask` (see [this ebook](http://www.oreilly.com/programming/free/files/rxjava-for-android-app-development.pdf) for an example).
 With `RxJava` and `RxBinding`, this logic can be greatly simplified and you can describe the interaction patterns between multiple UI components.

 ## Setup